MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 Because the finance user group will not typically do any run-time debugging of a title, they are separated out.

 > [!NOTE]
-> Irrespective of the organization, an XDP user can belong in more than one user group.
+> Irrespective of the organization, a Partner Center user can belong in more than one user group.

 ![One Title with multiple User Groups flowchart](images/sandboxes/sandboxes_image7.png)